orlandinhom/orlandinhom/README.md

 I'm very skilled in troubleshooting network issues, with a vast experience as a Network Adminstrator.

-I currently have two AWS Certifications under my belt, however, I'm studying for more.
+I currently have 3 AWS Certifications under my belt, however, I'm studying for more.
+(SysOps/CloudOps / SA / SA Pro)

 ----------------------------------------------